letmeentertainyou/IceBrakes/docs/TESTING_README.txt

 While you can just copy and paste the testing template as you'd like, I did automate that. tools.py contains helpers for running tests, generating test data, and generating tests themselves.

-This module contains all the tools used by the testing methodoloy, I'll break it downside by function below.
+This module contains all the tools used by the testing methodology, I'll break it downside by function below.

-pytest is my testing tool of choice so you will need to pip install it into your python3 enviroment to do any testing.
+pytest is my testing tool of choice so you will need to pip install it into your python3 environment to do any testing.

 Below is a list of functions provided in tools.py.